privatesuite/privy/README.md

 # privy

-A beta version of a new private suite magazine website.
-Enjoy!
-Go see it in action here: https://privatesuite.github.io/privy/
+Private Suite's official website source code.
+Go see it in action at https://privatesuite.github.io/privy/#/ (bleeding edge) and https://privatesuitemag.com (release).